PGSSoft/uglyfier/README.md

 ### What will happen?
 During build following events will take place:
-1. Image files (PNG, JPG, JPEG) from "main" source directory will be copied to "uglyfied" resource directory, then downsized.
+1. Image files (PNG, JPG, JPEG) from "main" resource directory will be copied to "uglyfied" resource directory, then downsized.
 2. Image files from source variant (i.e. "debug") will be also copied to "uglyfied" resource directory, then downsized.
 3. Any extra resource files from source variant (i.e. "debug") will be also copied to "uglyfied" resource directory.

 ### How the downsizing works?

-JPEG files are heavily recompressed, with target quality equal 5.
+JPEG files are heavily recompressed, with target quality=5.
 Compression artifacts are expected.

 PNG files are downsized to 10% of size, then scaled back.
-Big pixel blocks are expected. **Ninepatch (9-patch) files are fully supported, 1-pixel frame is preserved!**
+Big pixel blocks are expected. **Ninepatch (9-patch) files are fully supported, 1-pixel frame is preserved! (as well as transparency)**

+Files smaller than 5KB are skipped.

 ### Results
 We tested Uglyfier with our internal projects that contain many graphical assets and here are our results: